 This course focuses on wearable and ‘soft’ computing as a vehicle for subversion and artistic appropriation.
 Readings emphasize theoretical discourse on the relationships of the body, technology, fashion, social interactions and environment.
 Concepts are developed, designed and prototyped into working pieces by participants addressing personal expression and social dialog.
 Soft circuits (conductive paint, fabric, etc), new and recycled materials are explored in the development of expressive computational forms.

 Students are best served by attending all classes.
-Three or more unexcused absences will result in an incomplete or a grade of “no credit.”
+More than three absences will result in an incomplete or a grade of “no credit.”
 Two unexcused late arrivals or early departures are the equivalent to missing one class.
-Attendance at Final Critiques on December 10 and December 15 are mandatory.
+Attendance at Final Critiques is mandatory.
 Speak with the instructor if you have any questions or concerns about attendance.

 The readings for this course will be either delivered in class or found online.
 Some readings will support the technical component of the course, while other readings will be used as the basis of class discussion regarding critical issues of digital art and culture.
 Additional suggested readings can be found on the class website.

 Each student needs to create an account at https://wearablesandsoftcomputing.wordpress.com which will be the course community website and blog.
 It will be used to post any assignments, projects and documentation as well as research and techniques.
 All assignments are due at the beginning of class as they will be discussed first thing.
 There are weekly assignments for blog postings.
 Active participation in both the reading discussions and blog is required to receive credit for this class.